ogurecapps/iris-esb/README.md

 So, to add a new custom message type, you need to create a class (or import it from some schema) that extends `Inbox.Message.Inbound` and describes the structure of your message (see samples in `Sample.Message.*` package).
 When you send a message to the Inbox API, set the name of this class as the `import_to` parameter.
 ### Inbox API testing
 There are two endpoints for this API:
-- `GET http://localhost:9092/csp/rest/healthcheck` - just a simple healthcheck, should return 200 OK if all set up right way
+- `GET http://localhost:9092/csp/rest/healthcheck` - just a simple healthcheck.
+Should return `200 OK` if all is set up the right way
 - `POST http://localhost:9092/csp/rest/v1/inbox` - put new message into ESB

 To put into the ESB a new sample of "Customer Order", you need to do the following request via CURL or Postman: